Climate and Average Weather Year Round in Zakynthos Greece

 The average hourly wind speed in Zakynthos experiences significant seasonal variation over the course of the year.

 The windier part of the year lasts for 5.3 months, from October 30 to April 9, with average wind speeds of more than 10.4 miles per hour.
-The windiest day of the year is February 7, with an average hourly wind speed of 12.7 miles per hour.
+The windiest month of the year in Zakynthos is December, with an average hourly wind speed of 12.5 miles per hour.

 The calmer time of year lasts for 6.7 months, from April 9 to October 30.
-The calmest day of the year is June 2, with an average hourly wind speed of 8.1 miles per hour.
+The calmest month of the year in Zakynthos is June, with an average hourly wind speed of 8.2 miles per hour.

 The predominant average hourly wind direction in Zakynthos varies throughout the year.